jupytercon/jupytercon2025-developingextensions/04-materials/02-anatomy-of-extensions.md

 :::

 :::{important} Outcomes
-In this module, we will create a new extension starting from the [official template](https://github.com/jupyterlab/extension-template).
+In this module, we will:

+* Create a new extension starting from the
+[official template](https://github.com/jupyterlab/extension-template).
-We'll implement a new widget for displaying a random image and caption from a curated set.
+* Implement a new widget for displaying a random image and caption from a curated set.
-We'll implement launching this widget from the {term}`command palette <command palette>` and the {term}`launcher <launcher>`.
+* Implement launching this widget from the {term}`command palette <command palette>` and the {term}`launcher <launcher>`.
-We'll implement a user interaction which enables users to request a new random item in real time.
+* Implement a user interaction which enables users to request a new random item in real time.
 :::

 :::{tip} Terms